 Neocaridina Shrimp Molting

 You may sometimes see their crystal shell floating in the water.
 They are simply molting.
-It happens when Neocaridina Shrimp grow up and the current shell no longer fixes them.
+It happens when Neocaridina Shrimp grow up and the current shell no longer fits them.
 In this stage:

 • Your Shrimp are in extreme defenselessness because their new “protection” may not harden enough.
 Thus, they may hide themselves in the live aquarium plants until it firms up.